Bruins ruin Blues homecoming with 7-2 thrashing in Game 3

-ST. LOUIS (AP) — St. Louis was ready to celebrate.
+ST. LOUIS (AP) — St. Louis was ready to celebrate its first Stanley Cup Final game on home ice in 49 years.
 The Blues didn’t cooperate.

-The Blues were the worst team in the NHL for the first part of the season and they were badly overmatched Saturday night in a 7-2 loss that left them trailing the Boston Bruins 2-1 in the Stanley Cup Final.
+The Blues were the worst team in the NHL for the first part of the season and they looked very much like that team Saturday night in a 7-2 loss that left them trailing the Boston Bruins 2-1 in the Stanley Cup Final.

-Hosting its first Cup Final game in 49 years, a boisterous crowd that included actors and St. Louis natives Jon Hamm and Jenna Fischer greeted the Blues.
-But after the Blues outshot the Bruins 6-0 in the six minutes, Boston sucked the energy out of the building with four straight goals, including three in the opening period.
+A boisterous crowd that included actors and St. Louis natives Jon Hamm and Jenna Fischer and a number of NFL players were on hand to cheer on the Blues, enjoying some limelight in a city more familiar with celebrating baseball’s storied Cardinals or, not all that long ago, the now-departed Rams from the NFL.

+The Blues outshot the Bruins 6-0 in the first six minutes and then it was all Boston.
+The Bruins scored four straight goals, including three in the opening period, and were well on their way to a rout.
 It is a another disappointing performance on home ice for St. Louis, which fell to 5-6 this postseason as the host while boasting an 8-3 road record.

+“I think they (the fans) deserved a better game,” Blues center Ryan O’Reilly said.
+“It’s disappointing and not what we wanted.
+But I think they’ve been patient all year for us and they’ll be with us the next game.”

 Patrice Bergeron gave the Bruins a 1-0 lead with a power play goal midway through the first period.
-Boston scored on all three power plays in the game and improved to 5 for 13 with the man advantage in the series.
+Boston scored on all four power plays in the game and improved to 6 for 14 with the man advantage in the series.

+“We’ve got to stay out of the box even more,” said Blues left winger David Perron, who took the penalty that led to the goal.
+“The Bruins did a good job and we can’t give them life that way.
+They have a good power play, we knew that, and they capitalized tonight.”

-Charlie Coyle made it 2-0 late in the first, but the back-breaker was a Sean Kuraly goal at 19:50.
+Charlie Coyle made it 2-0 late in the first, but the back-breaker was Sean Kuraly’s goal at 19:50.
 The Blues challenged the call and though replay appeared to show Joakim Nordstrom’s skate entering the zone ahead of the puck, the goal stood and the Bruins got a power play, which they converted 41 seconds into the second period to make it 4-0.

 Jordan Binnington was pulled for the first time in his career after Torey Krug scored on the power play at 12:12 of the second period.
 Binnington allowed five goals on 19 shots and was replaced by Jake Allen, who made his first appearance since April 3.